Phizilion/telegram-signals-collector/README.md

 - A small regex **gate** quickly filters obvious noise; LLM still makes final decision + structured parse.
 - Handle message edits by wiring Pyrogram’s edit handler and updating by `(channel_id, message_id)`.
 - Swap `ChatOpenAI` for another `BaseLanguageModel` if needed.

-> Design choice: We intentionally removed the async queue and any concurrency semaphores.
-Processing is inline per-message for simplicity and lower latency.
-If you later need throttling/backpressure, reintroduce a queue/sem at the integration boundary.